precondition/precondition.github.io/_posts/2020-11-01-home-row-mods.md

 That is it for all the available QMK tap hold configuration settings.
 In summary, there is only one essential tap hold setting: `TAPPING_TERM`.
 Even then, chances are that you won't even need to tweak it since the default value will suit most users.

 Aside from that, there exists another very commonly recommended setting: `QUICK_TAP_TERM`.
-Don't be misled by the name, it is not about quick taps but about the behaviour of the key if you double-press it within a certain time window.
+Don't be misled by the name, it is not about quick taps but about the behavior of the key if you double-press it within a certain time window.
 It is recommended to set it to 0 or another very low value.

 `PERMISSIVE_HOLD` can be useful if you have a very high tapping term.
 If you have a lower tapping term, `PERMISSIVE_HOLD` generally produces many misfires unless you're very consistent in your typing style so it is not recommended.